yuan-songkai/heart-disease-risk-prediction/README.md

-# heart-disease-risk-prediction

-# Interpretable and uncertainty-aware heart disease risk prediction based on logistic regression
+# Interpretable and uncertainty-aware heart disease risk prediction

 ## Overview
 This project develops an interpretable and uncertainty-aware heart disease risk prediction model based on logistic regression.